-Today, most Croatian families have just 1-2 children (see p.
-3 of Sex and Gender), though rural families tend to be larger.
-Children typically are granted significant autonomy and are taught to be respectful and polite, while exhibiting good discipline and manners, especially in public.
-Children typically perform chores around the house, and most live at home until they finish their education, establish financial security, or marry, often well into their 30s.
+Today, most Croatian families have just 1-2 children (see Sex and Gender), though rural families tend to be larger.
+Children typically are granted

 Birth: After a birth, friends and family typically visit the new mother bearing gifts, traditionally made of gold.
 Meanwhile, the new father gathers with male friends to toast the child.
 Catholic Croatians typically baptize their babies when they are a few months old, identifying godparents, who provide the children emotional, spiritual, and financial support throughout their lives.
-Some parents name their children after grandparents or the Catholic sciete with the child's birthdate.
+Some parents name their children after grandparents or the Catholic saint associated with the child's birthdate.
 Traditionally, some Catholics celebrate this "name day" in addition to or instead of the actual birthdate.